GLASS MANUFACTURERS’ MARKS ON BOTTLES - Page 1

 - C.G.C…………….Consumers Glass Company, Ville St. Pierre, Montreal, Quebec, Canada (1917-2002).
 This mark is confirmed on the heel of a clear soda bottle with a 1985 date code.
 However, I don’t know the exact date range when this mark was used.
 See “C in a triangle”, and next entry.

 - CGC (monogram, letters closely entertwined).
 This is either Consumers Glass Company, OR Glass Containers Corporation.
-Please see ”G C” entry on page 2, where this mark is pictured).
+Please see ”G C” webpage here, where this mark is pictured).
 If you have information on the proper attribution of this mark, please contact me!